telekom-security/tpotce/README.md

    ```sh
    git clone https://github.com/domedg/tpotce_MacOS/
    ```
-4. Go to repo folder:
+3. Go to repo folder:
    ```sh
    cd tpotce_MacOS/
    ```
-6. Copy the docker configuration file
+4. Copy the docker configuration file
    ```sh
    cp compose/mac_win.yml ./docker-compose.yml
    ```
-8. Check if the script `genuser.sh` is executable, if is not run:
+5. Check if the script `genuser.sh` is executable, if is not run:
    ```sh
    chmod 777 genuser.sh
    ```
-10. Create a `WEB_USER` by running `./genuser.sh`
+6. Create a `WEB_USER` by running `./genuser.sh`
-    ### **Possible Issue**: WEB_USER Not Loaded
-    Sometimes, running the `genuser.sh` script may not properly load the `WEB_USER` entry in the `.env` file.
-    To check, open the `.env` file and verify if the `WEB_USER` variable is empty.

-    If it is empty, generate a new value using the following command:
+    If the `WEB_USER` is not properly set, check [Issue 5: WEB_USER Not Loaded](#issue-5-web_user-not-loaded).

+7. Adjust the `.env` file by changing `TPOT_OSTYPE=linux` to `mac` or directly run:
     ```sh
-    htpasswd -n -b "username" "password" | base64 -w0
-    ```
-    For example, running:
-    ```sh
-    htpasswd -n -b "tsec" "tsec" | base64 -w0
-    ```
-    Copy the generated string and manually replace the WEB_USER value in the .env file.

-12. Adjust the `.env` file by changing `TPOT_OSTYPE=linux` to `mac` or directly run:
-    ```sh
     sed -i '' 's/^TPOT_OSTYPE=linux$/TPOT_OSTYPE=mac/' .env
     ```

-14. You have to ensure on your own there are no port conflicts keeping T-Pot from starting up.
+8. You have to ensure on your own there are no port conflicts keeping T-Pot from starting up.
 Check the [list of required ports](#required-ports).
-15. To start T-Pot run:
+9. To start T-Pot run:
     ```
     docker compose up
     ```